mahendraputra21/bsa-api/README.md

-# bsa-api
-BSA API CRUD
+# API CRUD USING NET 6 and DOCKER

-# How to Run Using Docker
+## How to Run Using Docker

 ```
 docker build -t web_api .